-Share means your insurable interest in the insured crop as an owner, operator, or tenant.
+Share - Your insurable interest in the insuredcrop as an owner, operator, or tenant.

-Special Provisions mean the part of the policy that contains specific provisions of insurance for the insured crop that may vary by geographic area.
+Special Provisions - The part of the policy that contains specific provisions of insurance for the insured crop that may vary by geographic area.

-State means the state shown on your application accepted by us.
+State - The state shown on your application accepted by us.

-Subsidy means the portion of your premium, shown in the Actuarial Documents that FCIC will pay in accordance with the Act.
+Subsidy - The portion of your premium, shown in the actuarial documents that FCIC will pay in accordance with the Act.

-Substantial beneficial interest means an interest held by any person of at least 10 percent in you.
+Substantial beneficial interest - An interest held by any person of at least 10 percent in you.
 This includes all persons, whether foreign or domestic.

-- (1) All corporations, partnerships, individuals etc., must be included until the 10 percent interest is reached.
-For example, there are two corporations that each has a 50 percent interest in you.
+- (1) All corporations, partnerships, individuals etc., must be included until the 10 percent interest is example. reached.
+For there corporations that each has a 50 percent interest in you.
 Each corporation is comprised of two foreign partnerships.
 Two of the foreign partnerships have a 50 percent interest in one corporation and the other two foreign partnerships have a 50 percent interest in the other corporation.
 Each of the four foreign partnerships is comprised of two individuals, each having a 50 percent interest in the respective foreign partnership.
-In this individual example. each would considered to have a 12.5 percent interest in you.
-The corporations, foreign partnerships and individuals, whether foreign or domestic, would all have to be reported as having a substantial beneficial interest in you. - (2) The spouse of any individual applicant or individual insured will be presumed to have a 50 percent interest in the applicant or insured unless the spouses can prove they are legally separated or otherwise legally separate under the applicable state dissolution of marriage laws. - (3) Any child of an individual applicant or individual insured will not be considered to have a substantial beneficial interest in the applicant or insured unless the child has a separate legal interest in such person.
+In this example, each individual would be considered to have a 12.5 percent interest in you.
+The corporations, foreign partnerships and individuals, whether foreign or domestic, would all have to be reported as having a substantial beneficial interest in you. - (2) The spouse of any individual applicant or individual insured will be presumed to have a 50 percent interest in the applicant or insuredunless the spouses can prove they are legally separated or otherwise legally separate under the applicable state dissolution of marriage laws.

+(3) Any child of an individual applicant or individual insured will not be considered to have a substantial beneficial interest in the applicant or insured unless the child has a separate legal interest in such person.

-Summary of coverage means our statement to you of the crop insured, dollar amount of protection per acre, premiums, and other information obtained from your application accepted by us, acreage report, and the Actuarial Documents.
+Summary of coverage - Our statement to you of the crop insured, dollar amount of protection per acre, premiums, and other information obtained from your application accepted by us, acreage report, and the actuarial documents.

-Tenant means a person who rents land from another person for cash, a share of the crop or a share of the proceeds of the crop.
-Also see the definition of "share" and "lease".
+Tenant - A person who rents land from another person for cash, a share of the crop or a share of the proceeds of the crop.
+Also see the definition of "share" and "lease."

-Termination date means the date contained in the Actuarial Documents upon which your insurance ceases to be in effect because of nonpayment of any amount due us under the policy, including premium.
+Termination date - The date contained in the actuarial documents upon which your insurance ceases to be in effect because of nonpayment of any amount due us under the policy, including premium.